 Complete the form-fillable graduate application form and obtain the signature of a supervisor in the CD training grant on this application.
-In addition, applicants must arrange to send a CV and have one recommendation letter submitted by someone other than the nominating supervisor, who is familiar with the applicant's research.
+In addition, applicants must arrange to send a CV and one recommendation letter submitted by someone other than the nominating supervisor, who is familiar with the applicant's research.
 Please note that only one recommendation letter per application is permitted.
-An official transcript from the most recent university of the applicant is required to be sent by mail to the CD-Create Program Coordinator, Dept of Psychology, McGill University, 1205 Dr Penfield Ave, Montreal QC H3A 1B1 by July 3, 2017.
+Official transcripts from undergraduate and graduate institutions attended by the applicant are required to be sent by mail to the CD-Create Program Coordinator, Dept of Psychology, McGill University, 1205 Dr Penfield Ave, Montreal QC H3A 1B1 by Feb 15, 2018.
 The remaining application materials can be submitted in email.
-Awards announcements are expected to be made in early August 2017.
+Awards announcements are expected to be made in mid-March 2018.

 Instructions to supervisors: Please read and sign page 2 of the trainee's application.
 Supervisors are expected to provide $1000 toward the applicant's stipend and a $1000 travel allowance for the applicant to attend the annual CREATE conference.
 Supervisors are also expected to have submitted the CD-Tutorials Form [.doc], which is required from training grant members before they apply to serve as supervisors on CD graduate fellowship applications.
 If you have submitted the Tutorials form for a previous competition you DO NOT need to re-submit it.

 Instructions to Recommenders: Recommenders should submit the recommendation form below to the CD-Create Program Coordinator by Feb 15, 2018.
 Graduate Recommendation Form